RankLLM: Weighted Ranking of LLMs by Quantifying Question Difficulty: Experiment

 \subsection{Main Results}

-\textbf{RankLLM offers finer-grained, difficulty-aware insights beyond traditional accuracy-based ranking.} A key distinction between RankLLM and traditional accuracy-based evaluations lies in how question difficulty is incorporated.
+\textbf{EIP offers finer-grained, difficulty-aware insights beyond traditional accuracy-based ranking.} A key distinction between EIP and traditional accuracy-based evaluations lies in how question difficulty is incorporated.
 Traditional accuracy metrics treat all questions equally, which can lead to underestimating models whose overall accuracy is limited but whose strength lies in solving difficult questions.
-In contrast, RankLLM explicitly incorporates quantified question difficulty, enabling a more nuanced evaluation of model performance.
+In contrast, EIP explicitly incorporates quantified question difficulty, enabling a more nuanced evaluation of model performance.